 Eventee played a role in the fact that I ended up really organizing the whole conference. (laugh) I am convinced that if I hadn't come across you and Eventee, I wouldn't have put it all together.
 It gave me the certainty that it will help me with the planning.
 The platform is sufficiently well-arranged and has a very professional-looking output, which added professionalism to the whole event and also attracted the participants themselves.

 Over time, it was noticeable that the more content gradually appeared on the event homepage generated by Eventee, the more the trust of the community and the speakers themselves grew.
 I probably wouldn't have achieved that with a different solution.
-Eventee also supports multiple languages, including Czech, which is not quite common in other solutions.
+Eventee also supports multiple languages, including Czech, which is not quite common with other solutions.

 To sum it up, the role of Eventee was really important for the whole event.
 In the beginning, it was my main motivation not to drop the idea and organize the conference.
 And throughout the event, Eventee served as a technical solution that I could rely on.